Monday, Tuesday, Wednesday, Thursday and Friday.

 adult and women’s health.

-As a private practice practitioner at Back In Motion Aspendale Gardens, Brian believes that every individual is their own unique athlete regardless of age or disability!
+As a private practice practitioner at Back In Motion Aspendale Gardens, Brendan believes that every individual is their own unique athlete regardless of age or disability!
 His mission is to provide life-long optimal health.
-During his spare time, you’ll find Brian watching sport or Netflix and exploring different restaurants around Melbourne.
+During his spare time, you’ll find Brendan watching sport or Netflix and exploring different restaurants around Melbourne.

 On Mondays and Fridays, we will have a physiotherapist from Back In Motion treating at the Aspendale Clinic from 1.30-3.30pm.